White City Stadium (Newcastle)

-White City Stadium (Newcastle) was a greyhound racing stadium near Scotswood Bridge in Blaydon on Tyne, County Durham.
+White City Stadium (Newcastle) was a greyhound racing, near Scotswood Bridge in Blaydon on Tyne, County Durham.

 Origins

-In 1927 the Tyneside Sports Stadium Ltd Company planned to construct a stadium just south of the River Tyne at the end of the Scotswood Bridge.
-There was a spare plot of land where the stadium could just about squeeze into between the river and the Redheugh Branch railway line.
-It was the first greyhound track to open in Newcastle and the Greyhound Racing Association (GRA) also had a financial interest in the venture.
+In 1928, United Stadium and Greyhound Racecourse (Newcastle) Ltd secured the lease of Towneley Park and with £2,250 capital, constructed a greyhound track just south of the River Tyne at the end of the Scotswood Bridge, between the river and the Redheugh Branch railway line.
+The existing site was being used by the Scotswood Football Club from at least the 1919 season.
+It was the first greyhound track to open in Newcastle.
+The greyhound racing opened on 26 May 1928 and Brough Park would open just 28 days later whilst Gosforth did not appear until 1932 and Gateshead 1937, resulting in four rival tracks.

 Opening

-The stadium opened on 26 May 1928 and had a large circumference of 485 yards.
-Brough Park would open just 28 days later whilst Gosforth did not appear until 1932 and Gateshead 1937, resulting in four rival tracks.

-History

-There were two car parks situated on either side of the stadium off Chain Bridge Road with the entrance sporting some picturesque gardens.
+In 1937, and within 100 yards Towneley Park on the east side a new sports stadium as constructed.
+The 12 acres site and stadium gained the name White City and could entertain 24,000 spectators.
+There were two car parks situated on either side of the stadium, off Chain Bridge Road with the entrance sporting some picturesque gardens.
 The main stand on the home straight featured a 300 feet wide 'Senior Club' upstairs with three bar lounges and glass fronted viewing above the tote hall and offices.
 The Senior Club could be accessed from the 3 shillings and 4 shillings 6 pence enclosures with an annual subscription of 2 shillings 6 pence.
 On the fourth bend there was a 'Junior Club' within the two shillings enclosure that also included two stands, totalisator and snack bar.
 The paddock and racing kennels were situated near the first bend with the resident and isolation kennels set further back on the second bend.

+Newcastle RLFC moved to the stadium from Brough Park Stadium for the 1937–1938 season and the greyhound racing started on 7 October 1937.

-It was described as a very good galloping track with long 100 yard straights and easy bends with a 550-yard distance in one circuit behind an 'Inside Sumner' hare system.
+The greyhound track was described as a very good galloping track with long 100 yard straights and easy bends with a 550-yard distance in one circuit behind an 'Inside Sumner' hare system.
 By 1940 the distances were established as 325, 525, 550 and 700 yards and were verified with a racecard notice by the NGRC's official measurer Mr G E Marshall.
 As the war approached business remained steady under the leadership of General Manager Mr J A Melville and the Racing Manager Mr T Greggs.

+In 1939, a controlling interest of the stadium was acquired by Major J. Scarvell Cape, representing the Greyhound Racing Association (Newcastle) Ltd and Julius Totalisators.